Sihong-Lin/CS546-RateMyCourses/README.md

 ## User Access

 Users can log in using the nav link in the top right of the site.
 Clicking this will bring them to a login page.
 If they do not have an existing account, there is a link in the login from to create a new account.
-Please remember: ONly logged-in users can enter their personal account page and leave their comments.
+Please remember: Only logged-in users can enter their personal account page and leave their comments.
 Only administrator can enter the backstage system.

-#### Default Admin Account
+#### Running the program with an administrator account
   * Username: admin
   * Password: 123456
-#### Default Student Account
+#### Running the program with a student account
   * Username: James
   * Password: 123456